Applying to the Faculty of Fine Arts and Music

 2. Based upon your advisory letter, make changes to your VTAC preference during the Change of Preference period if necessary

-3. Formal VTAC offers are issued mid-January
+3. Formal offers are issued in VTAC offer rounds from December to February

 4. Accept offer